-SCHAFHIRT, WUNDERLICH & CO., Forwarding & Commission Mercharts.
+SCHAFHIRT, WUNDERLICH & CO...
+Forwarding & Commission Mercharts,

 South Car sle Street, Greencastle, Penn'a.
-THE subscribers are now prepared, at their new and commodious Warehouse, to receive and forward to and from Philadelphia and Baltimore, all kinds of produce and merchandize entrusted to their care at the lowest rates, and with dispatch, and respectfully solicit a liberal share of patronage.
-N. B.-All goods left at the depot of Peacock, Zell & Hinchman, Nos, 808 and 810, Market Street, Philadelphia, Pa., or with Mathews & Zollickoffer, vo.
-128, North Howard Street, Baltimore Md. shall be forwarded with dispatch All goods should he marked, care of Schafhirt, Wunderlich & Co They will keep constantly on hand and for sale the
+THE subscribers are now prepared, at their new and commodious Warchouse, to receive and forward to and from Philadelphia and Baltimore, all kinds of produce and merchandize entrusted to their care at the lowest rates, and with dispatch, and respectfully solicita liberal share of patronage, N. B.-All goods left at the depot of Peacock, Zell & Hinchman, Nos, 808 and 810, Market Street, Philadelphia, Pa., or with Mathews & Zollickoffer No. 128, North Howard Street, Baltimore, Md. shall be forwarded with dispatch All goodsshould be marked, care of Schafhirt, Wunderlich & Co They will keep constantly on hand and for sale the

-Lyken's Valley, Broken Egg & Lime Coat. (direct from the mines,) Wilkesbarre and Pine Grove Foundry Coal; Salt, Plaster and Hancock Cement, all of which they will sell cheap for cash They will always pay the highest market price in Cash, for
+Lykeu's Valley, Broken Egg & Lime Coal. (direct from the mines,) Wilkesbarre and Pine Grove Foundry Coal; Salt, Plaster and Hancock Cement, all of which they will sell cheap for cash They will always pay the highest market price in

-WHEAT, RYE, OATS.
-CORN AND FLOUR SCHAFHIRT.
-WUNDERLICH & CO Feb7'60-1y
+WHEAT, RYE, OATS, CORN AND FLOUR.
+SCHAFHIRT.
+WUNDERLICH & CO.

 C. W. EYSTER & CO.
-Forwarding and Commission Merchants,
+Forwarding and Commission Merchants

-On North Carlisle and North sts., Greencastle, Pa.
-THE subscribers are now prepared, at their new Warehouse, to receive and forward to and from Philadelphia and Baltimore, all kinds of produce and merchandize, with dispatch, and at the Lowes1 POSSIBLE RATES, and respectfully solicit a share of patronage.
-All goods left at the depot of W. E. Burk, No. 812, Market Street, Philadelphia, or Kueller & Frick.
-No. 165, North Stree!, Baltimore.
-Md., will be forwarded with dispatch.
-The highest market price will be paid for
+On North Carlisle and North sts., Greencastle.
+Pa.
+THE subscribers are now prepared, at their new Warehouse, to receive and forward to and from Philadelphia and Baltimore, all kinds of produce and merchandize, with dispatch, and at the Lowest POSSIBLE RATES, and respectfully solicit a share of patronage.
+All goods left at the deput of W. E. Burk, No. 812, Market Street.
+Philadelphia, or Kueller & Frick, No. 165, North Street, Baltimore.
+Md., will be forwarded with dispatch

-Flour, Wheat, Rye, Oats, and Corn.
-All goods should be marked in care of C J. R. SMITH, Apr24,'60 1y.
+The highest market price will be paid for Flour, Wheat, Rye, Oats, and Corn.

+W. Eyster & Co.
+J. R. SMITH, Apr24,'60 ly.
 Agent at Greencastle.